 <image> elements among others, so it's a good idea to always include the XLink declaration in your documents.

 As an aside, it's useful to know that namespace prefixes can also be used for element names.
-This tells the user agent that that particular element (but not its children this time!) belongs to the namespace assigned to the prefix.
+This tells the user agent that the particular element (but not its children this time!) belongs to the namespace assigned to the prefix.
 Knowing this will save you some confusion if you come across markup like in the following example:

 <html xmlns="http://www.w3.org/1999/xhtml" xmlns:svg="http://www.w3.org/2000/svg"> <body> <h1>SVG embedded inline in XHTML</h1> <svg:svg width="300px" height="200px"> <svg:circle cx="150" cy="100" r="50" fill="#ff0000"/> </svg:svg> </body> </html>